olinekleiven/Snarveg/README.md

 ---

-We are a small interdisciplinary team exploring AI-assisted design and development workflows in our master’s course MIX301 – Media Technology: Theory and Development at the University of Bergen.
-Our project, Snarveg, investigates how AI tools can support rapid prototyping, iteration, and collaboration across design, research, and development.
-The goal is to create an intuitive travel app that makes it easier to get from A to B in Bergen — faster, simpler, and with better UX.
-This project combines user-centered design, AI-driven prototyping, and vibe coding methods to explore how emerging technologies can shape the future of mobility and interaction design.
+We are a small interdisciplinary team exploring AI-assisted design and development workflows in the master's course MIX301 – Media Technology: Theory and Development at the University of Bergen.
+Our project, Snarveg, explores how AI tools can improve rapid prototyping, iteration and collaboration across design, research and development.
+The goal is to create an intuitive travel app that helps people get from A to B in Bergen – faster, easier and with a better user experience.
+By combining user-centered design, AI-driven prototyping and vibe coding methods, Snarveg explores how new technologies can shape the future of mobility and interaction design.

+---

   # Snarveg_Sketch